 What is NTMN?

 Founded in late 2009, News That Matters Not was one of the premier satirical websites in India during 2010-2013.
 It published satirical news stories covering politics, society, media, youth, and popular culture.

 The website’s peak readership for its most popular stories ran into hundreds of thousands of pageviews and social media shares.
-It was one of the most popular and respected platforms among young writers and readers active on the social media in those days.
+It was one of the few popular and respected platforms among young writers and readers active on the social media in those days.
 NTMN’s internship programme received nationwide attention among the student community.